les-projets-cagnottes/les-projets-cagnottes.github.io/pages/doc/contribute.md

 These are the accounts you may need to contribute on this project.
 Please ask team members for them;
 - GitHub account granted on this organization
-- A Slack Test Workspace / Account
-- An account on the test instance [les-projets-cagnottes.herokuapp.com](https://les-projets-cagnottes.herokuapp.com)
+- An account on the integration environment [les-projets-cagnottes.herokuapp.com](https://les-projets-cagnottes.herokuapp.com)

 ## How do we manage this project ?